Exploring the Hill Through the Lens of Minecraft ⛏️

 Some children naturally know how to access it.
 Others learn through experience, sometimes after connecting in Spirit-to-Spirit sessions.

 One thing is clear: the Hill adapts to each child.
-It offers just what their soul needs in that moment—comfort, clarity, friendship, or peace.
+It can offer just what their soul needs in that moment—comfort, clarity, friendship, or peace.

 🌟 Conclusion: The Hill as a Multidimensional World